athaichi/csc395_op/README.md

 - `void kprint_p(void* ptr)`: print the value of a pointer to the terminal in hex with leading 0x.
 - `void kprintf(const char* format, ...)`: print a formatted string to the terminal

+- `void usable_memory(struct stivale2_struct* hdr)`: prints all usable memory to the terminal
+    - First interval is the range of physical memory, second interval is the correspondingly mapped virtual memory